algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 ## Github

 We must use Github to manage our project.
-We also need to expand storage space for our project ( due to the size of the assets ).
+We also need to expand storage space for our project (due to the size of the assets).

-- Perforce doesn't solve the problem (Files still to big for Github).
+- Perforce doesn't solve the problem (Files still too big for Github).
 - Self-hosted Gitlab doesn't solve the problem (Won't appear on Github).
-- Private External SSD doesn't solve the problem (Won't appear on Github and limit to 1 person working).
+- Private External SSD doesn't solve the problem (Won't appear on Github and limits to one person working).

 # Convention

 ## Naming

-Folders, files, Class, functions, variables must be named in English and in Pascal Snake Case.
+Folders, files, classes, functions, and variables must be named in English and in PascalCase.
 Everything must be in English and have a meaningful name.

 ## Folder / File

 Imported assets will be in their own folder.
-Created blueprints will be in 'Blueprint' folder.
+Created blueprints will be in the 'Blueprint' folder.
-Created materials will be in 'Material' folder.
+Created materials will be in the 'Material' folder.
-Created textures will be in 'Texture' folder.
+Created textures will be in the 'Texture' folder.
-Created animations will be in 'Animation' folder.
+Created animations will be in the 'Animation' folder.
-Created sounds will be in 'Sound' folder.
+Created sounds will be in the 'Sound' folder.

 ![Folder Structure](../Pictures/tree.png)

-If any folders needs to be added beside this one, feel free to add it as long as it respects the logic.
+If any folders need to be added beside this one, feel free to add it as long as it respects the logic.

 ## Blueprint

-Blueprints must be named in English and in Pascal Snake Case.
+Blueprints must be named in English and in PascalCase.
-They will be in the 'Blueprint' folder.
-Except for blueprints imported with an asset.
+They will be in the 'Blueprint' folder, except for blueprints imported with an asset.

 ## Git